next-wave-partners/vc2-essentials/README.md

 **Works with any AI platform.** Use with ChatGPT, Claude, Gemini, Copilot, open-source models, or run standalone.

+**Now powered by the EPAC framework** — every scorecard passes through an Expert-Planner-Actor-Critic validation loop that checks for internal consistency, evidence quality, hallucination risk, and analytical rigor before returning results.

 ---

 ## What's Inside